GregoryAshton/GregoryAshton.github.io/research/index.md

 layout: default
 title: Projects
 ---
-# Research: Pulsar timing noise: models and implications
+# PhD. research: Pulsar timing noise, models and implications

 I am currently a PhD candidate enrolled at the mathematics department of the [University of